CausalAILab/ListConditionalIndependencies/README.md

 - `lmp`: The ordered local Markov property (runs the algorithm ListCIBF)
 - `clmp`: The c-component local Markov property (runs the algorithm ListCI)

-2. Second argument: `graphs/paper/fig5a.txt`.
+2. Second argument: `graphs/paper/fig4b.txt`.
 The path to a text file that contains graph information, such as nodes and edges of a graph.
 Please check the formatting for details.

 ### Format of the graph file

-Consider `graphs/paper/fig1b.txt` as an example.
+Consider `graphs/paper/fig4b.txt` as an example.

 *&#60;NODES&#62;*

-Each line represents the name of a variable/node (e.g., `A` and `E`).
+Each line represents the name of a variable/node (e.g., `A` and `B`).

 *&#60;EDGES&#62;*

 Each line describes an edge.
 Two types of edges are supported:

-1. Directed edge: `A -> E` represents a directed edge from `A` to `E`.
+1. Directed edge: `A -> B` represents a directed edge from `A` to `B`.
-2. Bidirected edge: `E -- F` means there exists some unmeasured confounder (i.e., latent variable) between `E` and `F`.
+2. Bidirected edge: `A -- F` means there exists some unmeasured confounder (i.e., latent variable) between `A` and `F`.

 ## How to test a model against observational data